intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 ```

 `model` is pre-defined BigDL model.
 Similar to `loadCaffeModel`, `defPath` and `modelPath` specify network deploy file and weight file,
-the forth parameter `math_all` specifies if layer definition should be exactly matched between pre-defined `model` and the one from `defPath`
+the 4th parameter `match_all` specifies if layer definition should be exactly matched between pre-defined `model` and the one from `defPath`

 **Scala example:**
 ```scala